 - Make use of frequently used words: You may be perplexed and unable to pick from the possibilities presented.
 In this instance, re-visit the alternatives.
 If you observe a word/phrase used more often than others, choose that choice.
 It might be a verb, article, preposition, etc. Good grammar will benefit you a lot.

-- Elimination process: The selections are often so close together that it is impossible to tell which one is correct to make the test more difficult.
+- Elimination process: The selections are often so close together that it is impossible to tell which one is correct making the test more difficult.
 The elimination technique may be used to eliminate incorrect replies and out of context.

 A collocation is a grouping of two or more words that often occur together.
 To native English speakers, who employ these combinations all the time, they simply seem “correct.”